adamwaite/Validator/README.md

 ![header](resources/header.png)

 ALPValidator provides drop in user input validation for your iOS apps.
+ALPValidator is flexible - it provides validation and validation only, it's up to you when you validate an input and how you handle validation errors on the UI level.

 Built in validations: